What is Sir Isaac Newton's IQ?

 3️⃣ Flynn Effect Adjustment:

-Updating for the Flynn Effect, we estimate the average physicist IQ of the 1600s as around 89.
+Applying the Flynn Effect adjustment, we estimate the average IQ for physicists in the 1600s to be around 89.

 5️⃣ Newton's IQ: